hyperledger/aries-rfcs/concepts/indirect-identity-control/guardianship-sample/trust-framework.md

 * `self`: No suitable guardian could be found on another basis, but the dependent needed a guardian, so the guardian assumed the status until a better alternative could be found.

+### Identifying a guardian

+This framework assumes that credentials will use ZKP technology.
+Thus, no holder attributes are embedded in a gcred except for the holder's blinded link secret.
+During a guardianship challenge, the holder should include appropriate identifying evidence based on ZKP credential linking.

 ### Identifying a dependent

-This framework defines the following formal ways to identify a dependent: `credentialSubject.first_name`, `credentialSubject.last_name`, `credentialSubject.birth_date`, `credentialSubject.gender`, `credentialSubject.native_language`,
+This framework defines the following formal ways to identify a dependent in a gcred:

-`credentialSubject.identifying_marks`, `credentialSubject.photo`, `credentialSubject.iris`, `credentialSubject.fingerprint`.
-These
+* `credentialSubject.first_name`
+* `credentialSubject.last_name`
+* `credentialSubject.birth_date`
+* `credentialSubject.gender`
+* `credentialSubject.native_language`
+* `credentialSubject.identifying_marks`
+* `credentialSubject.photo`
+* `credentialSubject.iris`
+* `credentialSubject.fingerprint`

-fields should appear in all guardianship credentials conforming to the framework.
+These fields should appear in all gcreds.
 First name should be the name that the dependent acknowledges and answers to, not necessarily the legal first name.
 Last name may be empty if it is unknown.
 Birth date may be approximate.
 Photo is required and must be a color photo of at least 800x800 pixel resolution, taken at the time the guardianship credential